-At the beginning of 2019 we were contacted by a gentleman saying that he had a Sheffield tram body that was purchased by his father and had been kept on the family farm since WW2.
+At the beginning of 2019 we were contacted by a gentleman saying that he had a 1901 Newcastle tram body that was purchased by his father and had been kept on the family farm since WW2.
 The property had just been sold and the new owners didn’t want the tram body in the garden.
 This being the reason we were contacted.

-So, after a month or so of planning and discussions with the group it was decided that to preserve this amazing piece of history and to make something that would be useful for our group, we decided to take on the project.
+So, after a month or so of planning and discussions with the group it was decided to preserve this amazing piece of history and to make something that would be useful for our group, we decided to take on the project.

 The tram requires a full new bottom frame that holds all the walls together and holds the floor up which is also in need of replacement.
-It was discovered that the original wiring was still inside tram but will be replaced due to it being a little out of date.
+It was discovered that the original wiring was still inside the tram but will be replaced due to it being a little out of date.

 Up to now there has not been any work done to the tram as designs are still being drawn up and we cannot yet afford the materials to begin the work but we hope to begin the project as soon as possible.